memgraph/docs/docs/getting-started.md

-Memgraph is a streaming graph application platform that helps you wrangle your streaming data, build sophisticated models you can query in real-time, and develop applications you never thought possible within couple of days, not months.
+Memgraph is a streaming graph application platform that helps you wrangle your streaming data, build sophisticated models you can query in real-time, and develop applications you never thought possible within a couple of days, not months.

-If you're interested in trying out Memgraph from the comfort of your browser you can do so on [Memgraph Playground](https://playground.memgraph.com/).
+If you're interested in trying out Memgraph from the comfort of your browser, you can do so on [Memgraph Playground](https://playground.memgraph.com/).

 Are you eager to start working with the real thing?
 Read on!

 ## Quick start

 Follow these three steps, and you will have Memgraph as a full-running graph application platform in no time at all.
 Here is what you need to do:

 ### 1. Download and install Memgraph